Who's Eligible For $750 In Frontline Worker 'Hero Pay'?

 “(Wearing) PPE, gearing up, going in different rooms, dealing with people who are sick, not knowing if you’re bringing that back home,” she said.
 “You just keep going out and trying to help people.”

 The application process has not started yet, but it should in the next few weeks.
-You can register your email address to get alerts at frontlinepay.mn.gov.MORE NEWS: Jennifer Carnahan Says Man Threatened Her, Swerved Car Towards Her While Campaigning In Faribault
+You can register your email address to get alerts at frontlinepay.mn.gov.MORE NEWS: COVID In Minnesota: Over 2K Cases Reported, Along With 11 Deaths

 You’ll have 45 days to apply once it opens up.